 The legend took hold that the fire had started when a cow being milked by Mrs. O’Leary had kicked over a kerosene lantern, igniting hay in the O’Leary barn.
 Years later a newspaper reporter admitted to having made up that story, but to this day the legend of Mrs. O’Leary’s cow endures.

-The Great Chicago Fire Spreads
+The Fire Spread

 The conditions were perfect for the fire to spread, and once it went beyond the immediate neighborhood of O’Leary’s barn it accelerated quickly.
 Burning embers landed on furniture factories and grain storage elevators, and soon the blaze began to consume everything in its path.